-Utility Works: Regulated activities providing public services, including roads, water, sewer, electricity, gas, telephone, transportation, and their associated maintenance activities.
+Utility Works: State or locally Rregulated activities providing public infrastructure services, including roads, water, sewer, electricity, gas, telephone, transportation, and their associated maintenance activities.
 This term shall include the installation of detention and retention basins for the purpose of controlling stormwater.

-Very Small Quantity Generator (VSQG): Any public or private entity, other than residential, which produces less than 27 gallons (100 kilograms) a month of hazardous waste or waste oil but not including any acutely hazardous waste as defined in 310 CMR 30.136.
+Very Small Quantity Generator (VSQG): Any person or public or private entity, other than a residential occupant, which produces less than 27 gallons (100 kilograms) a month of hazardous waste or waste oil but not including any acutely hazardous waste as defined in 310 CMR 30.136.